Harold Ramirez Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.
+- The White Sox pitching staff ranks first in MLB with a collective 10 strikeouts per nine innings.

-- The White Sox have the 29th-ranked team ERA across all league pitching staffs (5.76).
+- The White Sox have the 29th-ranked team ERA among all MLB pitching staffs (5.65).

-- White Sox pitchers combine to surrender the second-most home runs in baseball (38 total, 1.5 per game).
+- The White Sox surrender the third-most home runs in baseball (39 total, 1.4 per game).

-- His last appearance was in relief on Monday when the righty tossed 2/3 innings against the Toronto Blue Jays while giving up hits.
+- The righty last appeared on Monday against the Toronto Blue Jays, when he went five innings, allowing four earned runs while giving up five hits.

+- The 35-year-old has amassed a 7.52 ERA and 10.9 strikeouts per nine innings in five games this season, while giving up a batting average of .309 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.